seyoun209/bios-611-project/README.md

 ### Preliminary Figures

-Summary of columns except coffeetime, gender and country
+Summary of columns except coffee time, gender and country

-\*Coffeetime shows everyone drinks, Gender is not big affect of coding and there is only one country (Lebanon)
+\*Coffee time shows everyone drinks, Gender is not big affect of coding and there is only one country (Lebanon)

 ![](preliminarydaya.png)